SocialBro/node-nimble-api/README.md

 Javascript wrapper for Nimble CRM API

-This is a WIP, but currently covers all basic Contacts API methods and Oauth2 authentication process:
+This is a WIP, but currently covers all basic Contacts API methods, Notes API and Oauth2 authentication process:

 - Get authorization URL.